rusefi/rusefi_documentation/knock-sensing.md

+We also native knock processing, with supporting hardware only [Proteus](Proteus) at the moment.
+We have very limited amount of testing on real vehicles.

 We have some progress integrating with conventional knock sensors but it's not ready for end users.
-We use TPIC/HIP9011 IC for knock sensor integration
+We use TPIC/HIP9011 IC for knock sensor integration but no conclusive data.

 We believe that we have hip9011 hardware yet nobody has ever actually detected knock with a hip9011, someone would have to figure our calibration approach and test the overall implementation.